Skip to content

 Canvas details

-You can edit these Canvas settings and information after a Canvas launches using either editor (the original or Canvas Flow):
+You can edit the following Canvas settings and information after a Canvas launches:

 • Canvas name and description